 Injury to the mouth

-Injuries to the mouth, such as small cuts from braces or burns from hot food, might cause the tongue to inflame and swell.
+Injuries to the mouth, such as small cuts from braces or burns from hot food, may cause the tongue to inflame and swell.

-When dental braces cause glossitis, a person is more at risk for chronic glossitis due to the risk of repeated injury to the mouth and tongue.
+Importantly, when dental braces cause glossitis, a person may be at risk of chronic glossitis due to the risk of repeated injury to the mouth and tongue.

-Diseases that attack the immune system, such as Sjögren’s Syndrome, can cause changes in the mouth that lead to glossitis.
+Diseases that attack the immune system, such as Sjögren’s disease, can cause changes in the mouth that lead to glossitis.

 The doctor or dentist will then examine the person’s mouth and tongue thoroughly.
 They will note any abnormalities in the tongue’s surface and look for blisters or bumps on the tongue or gums.

-They may also take a swab of saliva for testing and order blood work to check for underlying nutritional deficiencies or diseases.
+They may also take a swab of saliva for testing and order blood tests to check for underlying nutritional deficiencies or diseases.